Masterpiece Stories

 The Painting’s Analysis

 Season’s Greetings was located on the wall of a garage.
 The artist played with the corner of the building to create a game with perspectives.
-As we see on the photos from the original location: on the right corner, a child with winter clothes plays with the snow, even trying to eat it.
-A dark fog surrounds him and on his side, a sleigh is ready for a ride.
-The child seems happy like everyone when they can enjoy an afternoon in the snow.
+As we see in the photos from the original location, in the right corner, a child with winter clothes plays with the snow, even trying to eat it.
+A dark fog surrounds him, and on his side, a sleigh is ready for a ride.
+The child seems happy, like everyone, when they can enjoy an afternoon in the snow.

 On the left, however, a dumpster is on fire, producing smoke and ashes from the garbage.
 Smoke and ashes go right towards the child… that was not snow and fog, that was garbage products!